 b.
 There was strife between the herdsmen of Abram’s livestock and the herdsmen of Lot’s livestock: Something had to be done about this strife between the estates of Abram and Lot, because they could not continue a conflict like this before the unbelieving inhabitants of Canaan.

 i.
 When the Canaanites and the Perizzites then dwelt in the land, and saw the men of Abram and Lot fighting, they must have thought, “Oh, they’re just like us.
 They say they worship another God, a God they say is the true God, but I see they are really just like us.”

 ii.
 “Many people will never listen to what any believer says because of what some believers are.”
 (Barnhouse)

 c.
-Their possessions were so great: This is the first mention of wealth in the Bible.
-There was a great difference between the riches of Abram and the riches of Lot.
+Their possessions were so great: There was a great difference between the riches of Abram and the riches of Lot.
 They both had great wealth, but Lot’s wealth possessed him.
 Abram had great possessions, but they did not possess him.

 3. (8-9) Abram’s generous offer to Lot.

 So Abram said to Lot, “Please let there be no strife between you and me, and between my herdsmen and your herdsmen; for we are brethren.
 Is not the whole land before you?
 Please separate from me.
 If you take the left, then I will go to the right; or, if you go to the right, then I will go to the left.”

 a.
 Is not the whole land before you?
 Since Abram was the eldest, and God gave all the land to Abram (not to Lot), it was pure generosity on Abram’s part that caused him to make this offer to Lot.